You can sign up here: https://emboundaries.mobilize.io/registrations/groups/4289. Alternatively, email email@example.com to ask to join.

 Read Group discussion/Messages

-There are two ways to contact people: group discussions and messages.
+There are two ways to contact people: group discussions and chats.

 Group discussions (or events or polls) are sent to any part of the group, either by email or posted on the platform.
-A message is a private conversation between five or fewer members that is automatically copied by email.
-The group managers can see all activities relating to group posts (including individual replies), but not messages.
+A chat is a private conversation between five or fewer members that is automatically copied by email.
+The group managers can see all activities relating to group posts (including individual replies), but not chats.

 You can read all discussions and messages as emails, and we encourage members to use Mobilize as an email-based platform so that you rarely or never have to log into the platform.
 We'll round up messages that are posted on the news feed into a regular newsletter.